NOTICE: This opinion is subject to

 regulations quite unpersuasive.
 The interpretation to which we are

-now asked to defer—that a sale demands a transfer of
+now asked to defer—that a sale demands a transfer of title—plainly

-title—plainly lacks the hallmarks of thorough consideration.
+lacks the hallmarks of thorough consideration.
+Because the DOL

-representatives do not qualify as outside salesmen in a series of
+do not qualify as outside salesmen in a series of

-and the interpretation that initially emerged from the
+interpretation that initially emerged from the Department’s

-Department’s internal decisionmaking process proved to be
+internal decisionmaking process proved to be untenable.
+After

-purposes simply requires a “consummated transaction,”
+requires a “consummated transaction,” the DOL advanced a different

-the DOL advanced a different interpretation in this Court.
-Here,
+interpretation in this Court.
+Here, the DOL’s brief states

-‘outside salesman’ exemption unless he actually
+purposes of the ‘outside salesman’ exemption unless he actually

 transfers title to the property at issue.”
 U. S. Brief